Software Tools for Data Analysis

 • Length > Area > Volume

-FAQ: When to Use Facets?
+When to Facet?

 Facets are group_by for plots.
 Useful for